stevetyler/html-reference/README.md

-Building blocks of HTML5 as an open platform
+Building Blocks of HTML5 as an Open Platform
 -------

 HTML5 adds many new <a href="http://en.wikipediorg/wiki/Syntax_(programming_languages)">syntactic</a> features such as <code>&lt;video&gt;</code>, <code>&lt;audio&gt;</code> & <code>&lt;canvas&gt;</code> elements, as well as the integration of scalable vector graphics (SVG) content (that replaces the uses of generic <code>&lt;object&gt;</code> tags) and MathML for mathematical formulae.
 These features are designed to make it easy to include and handle multimedia and graphical content without having to resort to proprietary plugins and APIs such as Flash.